After our cave adventure we’ll take the rest of the week (Wednesday – Friday) for a mini-unit on waterfalls (student-requested topic).

 We’ll use the Power of Speech worksheet from this TPT freebie to discuss why authors use certain dialogue for their characters and what character traits we can infer from their speech.

-We’ll take a virtual field trip to Niagara Falls and a few local waterfalls via Google Earth.
+We’ll take a virtual field trip to Niagara Falls and a few local waterfalls via Google Earth and write about it afterward.

 Hydroelectricity